Shin Sung-rok: Career

 In September 2021, Shin decided not to renew his contract with HB Entertainment.
 Later on September 27, 2021, Shin signed a contract with Screening ENT.
+After his contract with Sangyeong ENT ended in December 2023, Shin Sung-rok signed a contract with Y.ONE Entertainment on January 9th 2025.

 Personal life

 Shin has a younger brother.
 Shin Jae-rok is a former professional basketball player who had short stints with Anyang KT&G Kites and Changwon LG Sakers before retiring.
 He became a chef and has since opened his own restaurant.
-Both of them appeared on July 30, 2015 KBS talk show Happy Together.
+Both of them appeared on KBS talk show Happy Together on July 30, 2015.

+Relationships

 Shin began dating ballerina Kim Joo-won in 2011; Kim was a principal dancer with the Korea National Ballet for 15 years from 1988 to 2003, and currently teaches at Sungshin Women's University.
 The pair broke up after four years of dating in August 2015.

-In June 2016 Shin married a non-celebrity office worker in Hawaii.
+In June 2016, Shin married a non-celebrity office worker in Hawaii.
 In November the same year, Shin became a father to a daughter.